BluetrainMobile/Bluetrain.io-Sync/README.md

 Template sync tool for Bluetrain.io

 ### Important Note
 The sync tool is not currently running over SSL.
-We advise you to use a test account while testing the tool.
-SSL will be available for the sync tool soon.
+We advise you to use a test account while testing.
+SSL will be available soon.

 ### Requirements
 ```